darktable-org/dtdocs/content/special-topics/module-order.md

 ---
-title: Default Module Order
+title: default module order
 id: module-order
 weight: 70
 draft: false
 author: "people"
 ---

 The following sections describe the default module order in the new scene-referred workflow and the legacy display-referred workflow.
+Note that in the following sections the module order goes from top (input file) to bottom (output image).

-# scene-referred default module order
+# scene-referred module order

 The default ordering of modules when using the new scene-referred workflow is as follows: